MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-upload-desktop-files.md

 The following storage mode conversions are not supported during republish:

-- If you first publish a report using Import mode, then change it to DirectQuery or Live Connect in Power BI Desktop, you won't be able to overwrite the report when you republish.
+- If you first publish a report using Import mode, you will not be able to overwrite the report and the semantic model with a DirectQuery or Live Connect based report.
 This will not work.
-- If you first publish a report using a live connection, then change the storage mode or the target dataset in Power BI Desktop, you won't be able to overwrite the report when you republish.
+- If you first publish a report using a live connection, then change the storage mode or the target semantic model in Power BI Desktop, you won't be able to overwrite the report when you republish.

 ## Related content